saltbot-org/saltbot/README.md

 To keep your version up to date simply:
 * Re-clone the git periodically
+* Run "npm install" and then "npm run build"
 * Open Chrome Extension settings and click "reload" on Saltbot
 * Reload saltybet.com and the twitch chat tab